helzkelz/docdeez/docs/neunuc/neunuc-subsystems.md

 ---
-id: godmode-subsystems
+id: neunuc-subsystems
 title: Cognitive & Culture Sub-systems
 sidebar_label: Sub-systems
 ---

-This page breaks down the major **sub-systems** of the HelenKella Godmode System and their responsibilities.
+This page breaks down the major **sub-systems** of the HelenKella Neunuc System and their responsibilities.

 ---